stm32duino/wiki_contrib/HardwareTimer-library.md

 * Some timers have up to 4 output channels with 4 complementary channels whereas other timers have no complementary, or have only 1 or 2 channels...

-Each timer may provide several channels, nevertheless it is important to understand that all channels of the same timer share the same counter as thus have the same period/frequency.
+Each timer may provide several channels, nevertheless it is important to understand that all channels of the same timer share the same counter and thus have the same period/frequency.

 ![Warning](https://raw.githubusercontent.com/wiki/stm32duino/wiki/img/Warning-icon.png) __For genericity purpose, HardwareTimer library uses all timers like a 16bits timer (even if some may be wider).__